tjni/setuptools-git-versioning/docs/options/branch_formatter.rst

 - regexp like ``".*(?P<branch>\d+).*"``

-    Regexp should have capture group named ``"branch"`` which should match the expected branch name
+    Regexp should have capture group named ``"branch"`` matching the expected branch name

     .. warning::

         Exception will be raised if regexp is invalid or does not have expected capture group

     .. warning::

-        Exception will also be raised if branch name does not match regexp
+        Exception will also be raised if branch name does not match regexp.
+        So this regexp should be able to handle all possible branches in the repo